Know Your Caribbean ABC Islands: Aruba, Bonaire and Curacao

 Best Hotels in Palm Beach Aruba

 Lively Palm Beach is the island’s most popular resort area.
-This 2-mile long strip of white, sandy beach is bordered on one side by turquoise waters and on the other by Aruba’s high-rise resorts.
-From bustling beach bars to high-octane water sports, you’ll find it all along this stretch of picture-perfect Caribbean Sea.
+This 2-mile-long strip of white, sandy beach is bordered on one side by turquoise waters and on the other by Aruba’s high-rise resorts.

 Best Hotels in Eagle Beach Aruba